kbujari/kbujari.github.io/src/routes/blog/posts/optimize-rust-deps.md

 opt-level = 3
 ```

-Without any real downsides other than a longer initial build when using a high opt-level like 3, you now have more efficient code for use with your program.
+Without any real downsides other than a longer initial build when using a high opt-level like 3, you now have faster and more efficient dev builds for your code.